 In the thick of patent prosecution, it is easy to forget that filing a response to an office action is not the only way of responding to an office action.
 Before diving into what arguments should be made to traverse a rejection, it is worthwhile to take a step back and evaluate all the options on the table.
 PatentAdvisor helps expose otherwise overlooked courses of action, such as holding an examiner interview or filing a Request for Continued Examination (RCE), instead of a written response to an office action.
 PatentAdvisor also reveals the outcomes that arose when previous applicants took each of these possible approaches.
 This helps patent professionals better assess the risk and reward associated with each option before making a decision.

 Patent prosecution is an art form, but patent analytics platforms facilitate a more scientific approach to the patent process.
 With tools like PatentAdvisor, users can utilize patent data and USPTO patent statistics to make informed decisions and maintain positive relationships with patent clients.
-PatentAdvisor exposes the possible avenues for success so patent professionals can implement smarter tactics for better outcomes.
+PatentAdvisor exposes the possible avenues for success so patent professionals can implement smarter tactics to improve patent prosecution outcomes.